 Multiple myeloma and other plasma cell disorders are problems of plasma cells, and in fact some, such as multiple myeloma, are a true cancer of the plasma cells.
 Plasma cells are found in bone marrow, which is the space inside bones where blood is made.
 In multiple myeloma and other plasma cell disorders, abnormal plasma cells grow in the bone marrow.
 Those plasma cells also usually produce an abnormal protein (often called a monoclonal protein, M-protein, M-spike, or “light chains”).
 The plasma cells and/or the abnormal protein can cause damage.

 Amyloidosis is a disorder in which abnormal proteins stick in different organs in the body, causing damage.
 Some forms of amyloidosis come from abnormal plasma cells and are related to multiple myeloma, but other forms of amyloidosis, such as the transthyretin type, come from completely different sources.
 Figuring out the source of amyloidosis in an individual patient, meaning establishing a correct diagnosis, is critical to managing amyloidosis correctly.
-More information about amyloidosis is available online.
+Read more information about amyloidosis

 Due to the complicated nature of these disorders, our multidisciplinary approach, with input from experts from a number of specialties, allows us to excel in treating these patients.
 We ensure that expertly developed care is individualized for each patient and delivered in a well-coordinated and caring manner by incorporating specialists from hematology, medical, radiation oncology, pathology, UNC Imaging and Spine Center, the Bone Marrow Transplant and Cellular Therapy Program, radiology, and oncology nursing into a single patient care team.

 Call 1-866-869-1856 to make an appointment, to refer a patient or to speak with an operator who can direct your call